-1 out of every 4 people in Malawi
+1 out of every 6 children in Malawi

-Right now, 1 in 4 people in the East African nation of Malawi is an orphan or vulnerable child.
+Right now, 1 in 6 children in the East African nation of Malawi is considered vulnerable.
 These children are living below the poverty line in need of school supplies, food, and support right now.
 The good news is that we are addressing this age-old problem in a revolutionary way: helping children today while building the financial capacity of their communities for tomorrow.

 Of children do not complete middle school

 Of children drop out of school by the fourth grade.